Skip to main content

 Queen's Park Protests

 Thousands of parents protest.
 Largest autism protest in Ontario history.
-Forces government to reconsider.
+Government announced a policy review following protests.

 Needs-Based Promise